 Alasdair has a particular interest in orchestral mallet playing, but a run of concerts can encompass a huge breadth of styles, from Mozart piano concertos to James Bond gala concerts, via Glasgow's contemporary 'Tectonics' festival and large scale symphonic works.
 Alasdair teaches percussion at the Royal Conservatoire of Scotland and is a frequent tutor for youth bands and orchestras

-Andrew McConnell is an Royal Scottish Country Dance Society examiner and has taught all ages of dancers and all levels of classes both in the UK and abroad.
+Andrew is a Royal Scottish Country Dance Society examiner and has taught all ages of dances and all levels of classes both in the UK and abroad.

-He began Scottish Country Dancing as a student in Aberdeen and has enjoyed dancing and adjudicating at festivals over many years.
+He began Scottish Country Dancing as a student in Aberdeen and has enjoyed dancing and adjudicating at festivals for many years.